Slip and Fall in Publix? Our Attorneys Can Help.

 With so many patrons traveling in and out of stores like Publix each day, trip or slip and fall accidents and injuries are likely.
-However, under Georgia law, Atlanta businesses like Publix are required to keep their aisles tidy, entryways clean, and checkout lines safe – otherwise it exposes them to liability in the event of an accident.
+However, under Georgia law, Atlanta businesses like Publix are required to keep their aisles tidy, entryways clean, and checkout lines safe – otherwise it exposes them to liability in the event of a slip and fall accident.

 If you have ever perused the aisles of the local Publix supermarket, you are likely aware of the potential for hazards and risk.
 From broken jars of spaghetti sauce to unstable display cases, the sheer volume of grocery store inventory lends itself to potential hazards.
-What follows is a brief explanation of how Georgia laws apply to supermarket slips as well as how to file a claim.
+What follows is a brief explanation of how Georgia laws apply to supermarket slips as well as how to file a slip and fall claim after an injury at a grocery store like Publix.

-Finding the right slip and fall attorney can make a difference in getting the financial compensation you need to move forward with your life.
+Finding the right slip and fall attorney in Atlanta can make a difference in getting the financial compensation you need to move forward with your life.

 The Champion Firm difference: